myspc-development/art-test/docs/gutenberg-dashboard-editor.md

 ## Layout Storage

-Default layouts are saved in the `ap_dashboard_widget_config` option as block pattern markup keyed by role.
-During `init` the `DashboardBlockPatternManager` registers these patterns so they appear in the block editor under the **Dashboards** category.
+Default layouts are saved in the `ap_dashboard_widget_config` option as arrays of widget IDs keyed by role.
+During `init` these arrays are loaded so the editor can present the default order for each role.

-Per‑user layouts can still be stored in user meta, but the markup is saved instead of an array of IDs.
+Per‑user layouts use the same array format stored in user meta.

 ## Editing

-Administrators can compose dashboards using the block editor and save the generated markup to `ap_dashboard_widget_config`.
-Users receive the pattern for their role unless they have customized their own layout.
+Administrators can compose dashboards using the block editor and save the resulting widget list to `ap_dashboard_widget_config`.
+Users receive the list for their role unless they have customized their own layout.

 > 💬 *Found something outdated?
 [Submit Feedback](feedback.md)*